-7.5 Appeal if Directors do not accept application
+6.87.5 Appeal against refusal to if Directors do not accept application for membership

-- (a) If the Directors do not accept a membership application, the applicant is entitled to appeal the decision by notifying the Directors in writing of the basis on which they appeal. - (b) At the next meeting of the Directors following receipt of an appeal, the Directors must reconsider the original membership application in light of the reasons stated in the appeal and seek the views of the Council of Elders (if any) to determine whether to accept or reject the appeal. - (c) If an appeal is accepted, the Corporation must notify the applicant in writing and add the applicant's name to the Register of Members within 14 days of the decision. - (d) If the appeal is rejected, the Corporation must notify the applicant and provide in writing the reasons for the rejection within 14 days of the decision. - (e) If the applicant's appeal is rejected and the applicant wishes to pursue the application for membership, the applicant must do so in accordance with the Dispute Resolution Procedure outlined in the Rule Book.
+If anlf the Directors do not accept a membership application for membership is rejected, the Applicant applicant is entitled to appeal the rejection decision by using notifying the procedure outlined Directors in this rule.

+- (a) The Applicant must write to the Corporation setting outwriting of the basis on which the Applicant feels that the rejection was incorrect or unreasonable. they appeal. - (b) At the next meeting of the Directors following receipt of an appeal, the Directors must reconsider the original membership application in light of the reasons stated in the appeal and seek the views of the Council of Elders (if any) to determine whether to accept or reject the appeal. - (c) If an appeal is accepted, the Corporation must notify the Applicant in writing and add the Applicant's applicant's name to the Register of Members within 14 days of the decision. - (d) If the appeal is rejected, the Corporation must notify the Applicant and provide in writing reason(s) the reasons for the rejection within 14 days of the decision. - (e) If the Applicant's applicant's appeal is rejected and the Applicant wishes to pursue the application for membership, the Applicant must do so in accordance with the Dispute Resolution Procedure outlined in the Rule Book.